 “Today’s welcome decision by the Minister will be a source of relief to a lot of older workers fearful of being forced out of their job and onto the dole at 65.

-“We would the Minister and all parties in the Dáil to work together to ensure that when this Bill is brought forward it is passed through the Oireachtas as quickly as possible.
+“We want the Minister and all parties in the Dáil to work together to ensure that when this Bill is brought forward it is passed through the Oireachtas as quickly as possible.

 “However, there are many thousands of older workers in the private sector who will not benefit from today’s changes.
 They cannot be left behind.